circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 ### Overriding Keys When Invoking an Executor
 {: #overriding-keys-when-invoking-an-executor }
-{:.no_toc}

-When invoking an executor in a `job` any keys in the job itself will override those of the executor invoked.
+When invoking an executor in a `job`, any keys in the job itself will override those of the executor invoked.
 For example, if your job declares a `docker` stanza, it will be used, in its entirety, instead of the one in your executor.

 The `environment` variable maps are additive.
 If an `executor` has one of the same `environment` variables as the `job`, the value in the job will be used.
-See the [Environment Variables guide]({{ site.baseurl }}/env-vars/#order-of-precedence) for more information.
+See the [Environment Variables guide]({{site.baseurl}}/env-vars/#order-of-precedence) for more information.
 {: class="alert alert-info" }

 ```yaml